tall-josh/niarc2016/project-01-niarc.md

 ![block](resources/block.png)

 The shelf the blocks would be delivered to was only deep enough for one block.
-We briefly considered an arm but it would be too complicated and error prone and slow.
-We could not fit 6 blocks side-by-side as this would make the robot too wide to find safely into the wards so some sort of retracting shelf that overhung  was not an option.
+We briefly considered an arm but decided it would be too complicated, error prone and slow.
+We could not fit 6 blocks side-by-side as this would make the robot too wide to fit safely into the wards so some sort of retracting shelf that overhung delivery location was not an option.

 ![crap](resources/crap-shelf.png)

-In the end (_after a long night of pizza and energy drink_) we landed on an array of 3 chutes that could deliver 2 blocks each.
+In the end (_after a long night of pizza and energy drinks_) we landed on an array of 3 chutes that could deliver 2 blocks each.
 The chutes could eject 1 block forward and 1 backwards with an indexing pusher driven by a central rack and pinion.
-Additionally, each chute could be per-loaded and snapped into place with magnets embedding the chassis for fast and simple access to the electronics housed below in the chassis.
+Additionally, each chute could be pre-loaded and snapped into place with magnets embedding the chassis for fast and simple access to the electronics housed below.

 ![chute-top-sketch](resources/chute-top-sketch.png)
 ![chute-iso-sketch](resources/chute-isometric-sketch.png)

-The rack and pinion were driven by small brushed dc motors from a kids model gearbox toy.
+The rack and pinion were driven by small brushed DC motors from a kids model gearbox toy.
 We initially thought of using switches to signal when the blocks had left the chute, but in the end simply driving the motors for a set time consistently ejected the blocks.
 Brushes were also installed to gently push the blocks down on the shelf as we reversed out of the ward.

 ![chute-renders](resources/chutes-renders.png)
 ![chute-irl](resources/chute-irl.png)